 - · Student name and address

 - · Student Bethel ID number

-- Course number
+- · Course number

 - · Course name

 - · Number of credits

 - · Beginning and ending dates of the course

 - · Tuition amount

-- · Stamped "paid" (provided payment for the course has been received)

 Military and Veterans Educational Benefits

 If you have questions about military benefits, please contact the Financial Aid Office at 651.638.6241 or email finaid@bethel.edu.
 You can also visit the websites below for more information.